 🚨 The wait time for the work authorization can be several months.

 Uniting for Ukraine sets up a process for Ukrainian nationals who have been displaced by Russia’s aggression to apply for lawful entry in the United States.

-First, a U.S.-based supporter must apply to the U.S. government pledging financial support for a Ukrainian national or family the sponsor wants to invite in the U.S. Then, if the supporter’s application is sufficient, the Ukrainian beneficiaries may be allowed to arrive in the United States on humanitarian parole for a period of up to two years.
+First, a U.S.-based supporter must apply to the U.S. government pledging support for a Ukrainian national or family the supporter wants to invite in the U.S. Then, if the supporter’s application is sufficient, the Ukrainian beneficiaries may be allowed to arrive in the United States on humanitarian parole for a period of up to two years.

-Who is Eligible for Entry under Uniting for Ukraine
+Who is Eligible for entry under Uniting for Ukraine

 To be eligible for entry in the U.S., a person must:

 Be a citizen of Ukraine and possess a valid Ukrainian passport (or be a child included in the parent’s passport);

 A Ukrainian citizen may bring along immediate family members (spouse or common-law partner and unmarried children under the age of 21);